Almad/django-sane-testing/doc/usage.rst

 * :class:`HttpTestCase`
 * :class:`SeleniumTestCase`

-However, you are not *required* to inherit from those, althrough it's much advised to keep test cases intent-revealing.
+However, you are not *required* to inherit from those (except for :ref:`twill <twill-integration>`), althrough it's much advised to keep test cases intent-revealing.
 Job of the library is to:

 * Start manual transaction handling and roll it back after test
 * Flush database